This post contains affiliate links. Please read my disclosure policy to learn more.

 While it is not the cheapest vegetable on the market, it is worth every penny nutrient wise.

-If you love the woodsy, earthy undertones in many vegetables, you will likely love asparagus.
+If you love the woodsy, grassy, earthy undertones in many vegetables, you will likely love asparagus.

 However, if you aren’t a fan of vegetables like broccoli and artichokes, you may not be a fan of this springtime treat.

-When you try asparagus for the first time, I would find a recipe where you love all the other ingredients.
+In that case, when you try asparagus for the first time, I would find a recipe where you love all the other ingredients.
+A casserole, perhaps?

 Please email them to me.
 I would love to hear from you!